hageyahhoo/Agile2020/Agile2020.md

 ⭐️共に苦しむことがポイント
 ⭐️become established in the team
-⭐️innovate solutions and processes by experiencing hardships together
+⭐️innovate solutions and processes by experiencing hardships together ⭐️Temptation to generalize tools and processes (from engineers' side)

 We could solve essential problems and improve processes of each product development team by working collaboratively and deeply with them.
 We SET and product development teams implemented Test Automation and related techniques based on the idea of "Product Discovery".
 Additionally, each team becomes sophisticated.
 For example, the Product Manager of Channel Gateway writes test scripts with Karate routinely.
 He often says that the Product Manager may disturb the team by writing production codes, but can contribute to the team by writing test scripts!
 He is utilizing test scripts to understand behavior of the product deeply, to clarify next actions and goals of the product and the team, and to guide team members doing "Developer Testing" for "Build Quality In".